-- International Accounting Standards (IAS) 1, Presentation of Financial Statements, the Company has included amounts for comprehensive income (loss) (which consists of net profit or loss and other comprehensive income or loss) in the consolidated statements of changes in equity and the consolidated statements of comprehensive income (loss).
+- v) Equity-Comprehensive Income (Loss)-In accordance with IASB International Accounting Standards (IAS) 1, Presentation of Financial Statements, the Company has included amounts for comprehensive income (loss) (which consists of net profit or loss and other comprehensive income or loss) in the statements of changes in equity and the statements of comprehensive income (loss).
 Other comprehensive income (loss) consists of all changes to stockholder's equity other than those resulting from net profit or loss and shareholder transactions.
-For the Company, other comprehensive income (loss) consists of exchange differences on translating foreign affiliated company, remeasurement of defined benefit pension plans, cash flow hedges, share of other comprehensive (loss) income of affiliated company and gains on other investments designated as FVOCI, on a net of tax basis, where applicable.
+For the Company, other comprehensive income (loss) consists of exchange differences on translating foreign affiliated company, remeasurement of defined benefit pension plans, cash flow hedges, share of other comprehensive loss of affiliated company and loss on other investments designated as FVOCI, on a net of tax basis, where applicable.
 Accumulated other comprehensive income (loss), which is primarily the cumulative amount of other comprehensive income (loss), is a separate component of total stockholder's equity. - vi) Derivatives Instruments-The Company recognizes all derivative instruments as assets or liabilities at fair value as at the date on which they become party to the relevant agreements.
 Subsequent to initial recognition, derivative instruments are measured at fair value.

-The Company uses derivative instruments to manage exposures to foreign currency, bunker price, commodity premium and interest rate risks.
+The Company uses derivative instruments to manage exposures to foreign currency, commodity price, commodity premium and interest rate risks.
 Interest rate swaps are utilized to hedge interest rate exposures.
-Commodity swaps and futures are utilized to hedge fluctuation of bunker price and commodity premium.
+Commodity swaps and futures are utilized to hedge fluctuation of commodity price and commodity premium.

 In addition, the Company has foreign exchange forward contracts that have been entered into principally to manage exposure to transaction and translation risk associated with certain assets, obligations and commitments denominated in foreign currencies.
-Such contracts have not been designated as fair value hedges for accounting purposes and are marked to market with changes in fair value recognized in "Sundry loss-net" in the consolidated statements of profit and loss.
+Such contracts have not been designated as fair value hedges for accounting purposes and are marked to market with changes in fair value recognized in "Sundry loss-net" in the statements of profit and loss.

-In the normal course of business, the Company enters into commodity forward and futures contracts to reduce its exposures to price fluctuations on certain of its long-term commitments and inventory positions in such commodities (principally aluminum, copper, precious metals, coffee and cocoa, each of which is traded on a terminal market).
-Such contracts have not been designated as fair value hedges for accounting purposes and are marked to market with changes in fair value recognized in "Revenues" and "Cost of revenues from operating activities" in the consolidated statements of profit and loss.
+In the normal course of business, the Company enters into commodity forward and futures contracts to reduce its exposures to price fluctuations on long-term commitments and inventory positions (principally aluminum, copper, crude oil, precious metals, each of which is traded on a terminal market).
+Other contracts that have not been designated as fair value hedges for accounting purposes are marked to market with changes in fair value recognized in "Revenues" and "Cost of revenues from operating activities" in the statements of profit and loss.

-- vii) Offsetting of Financial Assets and Liabilities-If the Company currently has a legally enforceable right to set off the recognized amount of financial assets against the recognized amount of financial liabilities and has the intention either to settle on a net basis or to realize assets and settle liabilities simultaneously, the Company offsets financial assets against financial liabilities and presents the net amount in the consolidated statements of financial position. - viii) Impairment- The Company has applied IFRS 9 (revised in July 2014), Financial Instruments, beginning on April 1, 2018.
-The Company recognizes loss allowances for Expected Credit Losses (ECL) on the financial instruments that are measured at amortized cost and debt instruments that are measured at FVOCI.
+- vii) Offsetting of Financial Assets and Liabilities-If the Company currently has a legally enforceable right to offset the recognized amount of financial assets against the recognized amount of financial liabilities and has the intention either to settle on a net basis or to realize assets and settle liabilities simultaneously, the Company offsets financial assets against financial liabilities and presents the net amount in the statements of financial position. - viii) Impairment-The Company has applied IFRS 9 (revised in July 2014), Financial Instruments.
+The Company recognizes loss allowances for Expected Credit Losses ("ECL") on the financial instruments that are measured at amortized cost and debt instruments that are measured at FVOCI.

 ECL is a probability-weighted estimate of the present value of credit losses.
-These are measured as the present value of the difference between the cash flows due to the Company under the contract and the cash flows that the Company expects to receive arising from the weighting of multiple future economic scenarios, discounted at the asset's effective interest rate (EIR).
+These are measured as the present value of the difference between the cash flows due to the Company under the contract and the cash flows that the Company expects to receive arising from the weighting of multiple future economic scenarios, discounted at the asset's effective interest rate ("EIR").